 If you want to add raisins to the dish, go ahead.
 About ¼ cup should be sufficient.

-Options for Cooking Instant Pot Country Captain Chicken
+Options for cooking Country Captain Chicken

 Of course, while the name says Instant Pot, there is more than one way to create this delicious dish.

-- In a multi-function cooker - no matter the brand name.
+- In a multi-function cooker - No matter the brand name.
 Follow the directions in the recipe.

 - Dutch Oven in the Oven - Follow the directions as stated in the recipe, and place your Dutch oven into a 325ºF oven for about 1 ½ hours.